JTucker2000/RxHelper/README.md

 wxWidgets 3.1.5 and MySQL Connector C++ 8.0 libraries.
 The application will build and run in this state, but most of its functionality comes from being connected to a MySQL database.
 I have provided .sql files which can be used to create a local database (using MySQL Server 8.0) in the same format as the program requires.
 There is also a .sql file which will load test values into the database.
+Thanks to wxWidgets compatability across platforms, this can be done on most Windows, Mac, or Linux platforms.
+Currently, this has only been tested on Windows 10 and Ubuntu.